 File system check exit code is 0

-Solution 1: Recover data and reformat the APFS drive (Recommended)
+Step 1: Recover data from the corrupted APFS volume

 1. Download, install and launch iBoysoft Mac Data Recovery.

-2. Select the APFS drive which shows "fsroot tree is invalid" error and click "Next" button to scan for lost files.
+2. Select the APFS drive which shows "fsroot tree is invalid" error and click the Next button to scan for lost files.

-3. Preview the searching results, choose files you want to get back, and click "Recover" button.
+3. Preview the searching results, choose files you want to get back, and click the Recover button.

 4. Check to ensure you have got all lost data back.